War of 1812: Niagara frontier, 1813

 Both sides placed great importance on gaining control of the Great Lakes and the St. Lawrence River because of the difficulties of land-based communication.
 The British already had a small squadron of warships on Lake Ontario when the war began and had the initial advantage.
 The Americans established a Navy yard at Sackett's Harbor, New York, a port on Lake Ontario.
 Commodore Isaac Chauncey took charge of the thousands of sailors and shipwrights assigned there and recruited more from New York.
 They completed a warship (the corvette USS Madison) in 45 days.
 Ultimately, almost 3,000 men at the shipyard built 11 warships and many smaller boats and transports.
 Army forces were also stationed at Sackett's Harbor, where they camped out through the town, far surpassing the small population of 900.
 Officers were housed with families.
 Madison Barracks was later built at Sackett's Harbor.

 Having regained the advantage by their rapid building program, on 27 April 1813 Chauncey and Dearborn attacked York, the capital of Upper Canada.
 At the Battle of York, the outnumbered British regulars destroyed the fort and dockyard and retreated, leaving the militia to surrender the town.
 American soldiers set fire to the Legislature building, and looted and vandalized several government buildings and citizens' homes.
+The burning of York was pivotal for the British, and resulted in the absence of supplies that would be needed in later battles.